Equality and diversity

 We're currently developing our Equality, Diversity and Inclusion Strategy for 2023 to 2028.

 It is a great place to live and work.
-It is a relatively safe, green and affluent area which attracts major investment.
-People living in Central Bedfordshire earn more than the national average; this is in part influenced by some residents commuting out of the area – primarily to Hertfordshire, Luton, London, Milton Keynes and Bedford.
+It is a relatively safe, green, and affluent area that attracts major investment.
+People living in Central Bedfordshire earn more than the national average; this is in part influenced by some residents commuting out of the area – primarily to Hertfordshire, Luton, London, Milton Keynes, and Bedford.

-The Equality Act 2010 protects people from discrimination and harassment based on ‘protected characteristics’.
-The following section considers these protected characteristics as they relate to Central Bedfordshire and some additional factors which impact on life chances.
+The Equality Act 2010 protects people from discrimination and harassment based on ‘protected characteristics.’
+The following section considers these protected characteristics as they relate to Central Bedfordshire and some additional factors which impact life chances.

 Protected characteristic: age